elvin-mark/pytorch-audio/README.md

 # pytorch-audio

-Simple trainer cli for speech recognition models
+Simple trainer cli for speech recognition models.

 ## How to use